IBM/event-streams/_2019.1.1/06-connecting/02-connecting-mq-source.md

 ## Configuring the connector to connect to {{site.data.reuse.long_name}} or Apache Kafka

-To provide the connection details for your Kafka cluster, the Kafka distribution includes a file called `connect-standalone.properties` that you can edit to provide the details.
-It should include the following connection information:
+To provide the connection details for your Kafka cluster, the Kafka distribution includes a file called `connect-standalone.properties`.
+Edit the file to include the following connection information:
 * A list of one or more Kafka brokers for bootstrapping connections.
 * Whether the cluster requires connections to use SSL/TLS.
 * Authentication credentials if the cluster requires clients to authenticate.